USDA-ARS-GBRU/q2_itsxpress/README.rst

 .. code-block:: bash

-  source activate qiime2-2019.10
+  source activate qiime2-2022.8

 2. Install Q2_itsxpress using BioConda_.
 Be sure to install Q2_itsxpres in the Qiime2 environment.

 .. code-block:: bash

-  conda install -c bioconda itsxpress pip install q2-itsxpress
+  conda install -c bioconda itsxpress==1.8.1 pip install q2-itsxpress

 3. In your Qiime2 environment, refresh the plugins.